 -- Listing 6: Upper in the WHERE Clause use AU go select ID, UPPER(namechar) AS namechar, UPPER(namevarchar) AS namevarchar, UPPER(namenvarchar) AS namevarchar from [character] where namechar=UPPER('Kenneth');

-SQL UPPER function converts character strings to upper case whether they are explicitly provided or they occur in the column of a table.
+The UPPER function converts character strings to upper case whether they are explicitly provided or they occur in the column of a table.
+There is also the method to perform the opposite task, convert upper to lowercase, but we’ll examine it in future articles.

 The results returned by the function depend on the collation of the instance/database/table.
 UPPER (as well as LOWER) is very useful in WHERE clauses when the instance is case sensitive.